Bowel cancer screening involves having tests to check if you have or are at risk of bowel cancer.

 - Instead by 2024/5 all those over the age of 50 will be invited to complete the stool screening test

 - This is being done in a staged fashion.
 See the table below.
 They will initially drop to 56 to capture those that would of previously got the bowel scope screening test at 55.
 For example: a centre starts the new age extension (56-year olds) on 1 June 2021.
 They will invite anyone who turns 56 from that date onwards.
-Anyone who was aged 56 before 1/6/21 will be invited when they are eldible as part of the next age cohort (at age 58)
+Anyone who was aged 56 before 1/6/21 will be invited when they are eligible as part of the next age cohort (at age 58)

 When you'll be invited